kubernetes/community/contributors/devel/sig-architecture/feature-gates.md

 reconsider the deprecation and may choose to abandon it entirely by changing the gate back to `true` for a release or two and eventually removing it.

-Once the deprecation is fully under way, `LockToDefault` must be set to true and the deprecated feature is to be fully removed 3 releases after `LockToDefault` is set.
+Once the deprecation wait period has passed and the feature is to be fully disabled, set `LockToDefault` to true and the default to false.
+The deprecated feature is to be fully removed 3 releases after `LockToDefault` is set.
 This allows [compatibility version](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/4330-compatibility-versions) to support emulating previous versions when the feature gate is still toggleable.